crate/cratedb-guide/docs/integrate/rill/tutorial.md

 (rill-tutorial)=
 # Introducing Rill and BI as Code with CrateDB Cloud

 In the world of data analytics, Rill represents a revolutionary approach to Business Intelligence (BI), championing the concept of BI as code.

-This methodology allows for the versioning, tracking, and collaboration on BI projects using code, which can be more efficient and scalable than traditional BI tools.
+This methodology enables versioning, tracking, and collaboration on BI projects using code, which makes BI more efficient and scalable than traditional BI tools.
 By leveraging Rill in conjunction with CrateDB Cloud, you can harness the power of distributed SQL database technology for real-time analytics at scale.

 ## Create a free-tier cluster